 Social interaction helps ward off depression and stress, both of which can contribute to memory loss.
 Look for opportunities to get together with loved ones, friends and others — especially if you live alone.

-3. Get organized
+4. Get organized

 You might even repeat each entry out loud as you jot it down to help cement it in your memory.
 Keep to-do lists current and check off items you've completed.
-Set aside a place for your wallet, keys and other essentials.
+Set aside a place for your wallet, keys, glasses and other essentials.